Choosing A Business: Starting Your Business

 - Live frugally and begin saving up money for operating your business.

-- Learn your business by working for someone else in the same business first.
+- Learn your small business by working for someone else in the same business first.

 - Consider the benefits of starting a moonlight business.